Share Price:

 2011

-Burberry expands e-commerce with the launch of a new transactional website Burberry.com serving 44 countries, in 13 different languages.
+Burberry launches the expansion of its e-commerce website, Burberry.com, to serve 44 countries, in 13 different languages.
 Burberry is the first luxury brand to allow its customers around the world to interact with and shop its products online.

 2013